All of us have become like one who is unclean, and all our righteous acts are like filthy rags. Isaiah 64:6a

 It occurred to me that I was looking at a picture of sin.
 The Bible tells us that ever since Adam and Eve disobeyed God in the Garden of Eden, all of Mankind has been under the curse of sin.
 For many people, their lives may seem “good enough.”
 But then the light of God’s truth shines through, and it becomes painfully obvious that we “all have sinned and fallen short of the glory of God.”
 (Romans 6:23) The more we look at our sin, the more it bothers us.

 So, what do some of us do?
 We try to clean up our act.
 Somehow we think we can make it right on our own, although it should soon be apparent that if we were so capable of doing good, our lives wouldn’t be such a mess in the first place.
 After trying to make things right, we see that we have failed, and more often than not, our feeble attempts have made the situation worse than ever.
 At this point we should see that we can’t do this ourselves.
 But some of us refuse to believe we’re that helpless.
 So we try harder, thinking if we could just try hard enough, we’ll finally clean up our lives.
-And things get messier and messier.

 The bottom line is, we can’t fix the mess ourselves.
 We have only two choices.
 We can avoid the Light and hope nobody notices the dirt, or we can go to God and ask Him to help us.
 Fortunately, He can.
-In fact, He sent His Son, Jesus, to take all our dirt on Himself.
+In fact, He sent His Son, Jesus, to take all our dirt onto Himself.
 When He died for us, He was taking our sin and nailing it to the Cross, and we never have to be enslaved by it again.
 He can make our lives clean, and He can shine His light through us.
 Isn’t it a relief to know we don’t have to try to clean ourselves up?

-I haven’t yet figured out how to get Jesus to do my windows for me, but last fall before our daughter Kelly married the love of her life on the lawn at that house, we did hire a professional exorcist – er, window cleaning service.
+I haven’t yet figured out how to get Jesus to do my windows for me, but two years ago before our daughter Kelly married the love of her life on the lawn at that house, we did hire a professional exorcist – er, window cleaning service.
 Now when I look out through the crystal clear glass and remember how it used to be, I know what a mess I would be without Jesus.
 I’m just grateful that I’m not without Him, and that He was willing to do what was necessary to make me clean, so He could shine His light through me.